Hastings Contemporary: Controversy and opposition

 The building of the gallery led to protests from local residents fearing that it would lead to gentrification of the surrounding area.
 In 2008, the Hastings Bonfire Society burned a model of the gallery in effigy.
 Keith Leech from the bonfire society said that the gallery represented "a long string of things that people are trying to foist upon us".

 As the gallery replaced a coach park, opponents of the development believed it would reduce the amount of business from coach trip parties, while others believe it should have been located elsewhere in the town.
 Posters and banners opposing the development have been displayed nearby.
-Local residents pay a reduced rate to enter the gallery, and on the first Tuesday of every month the gallery is free to all between the hours of 4pm - 8pm.
+Local residents pay a reduced rate to enter the gallery.

 Renaming

 In Summer 2019 the Jerwood Gallery cut ties with the Jerwood Foundation amid a funding dispute.
-As part of its separation, the gallery rebranded to be called Hastings Contemporary, though will remain in the building owned by the Jerwood Foundation.
+As part of its separation, the gallery rebranded to be called Hastings Contemporary, though the building remained in the ownership of the Jerwood Foundation.

+In Spring 2023, the head lease of the gallery was gifted to Hastings Borough Council by the Jerwood Foundation (Hastings Council had always owned the freehold).
+Hastings Council subsequently granted a 99-year lease of the building to the Hastings Contemporary charitable trust, which now runs the gallery.

 The independent charity Hastings Contemporary is an Arts Council NPO receiving £100,000 per year grant from Arts Council England.